ellolo/ansible-docker_telegraf/README.md

-Ansible Role: Docker setup
+Ansible Role: Docker telegraf
 =========
-A simple role to run [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) in a docker containers.
+A simple role to run [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) in a docker container.
 The container will be in a dedicated  Docker Bridge network, to keep the service isolated.
 The role has been tested on Rasperry Pi only, but it should work on any other Linux machine.